• Skip to primary navigation

 • Milk or Cream: Remember, the higher the fat content, the better.
 Full-fat milk or heavy cream is best.
 Do not try to infuse fat-free milk.
 For a vegan alternative, full-fat coconut milk works.

-• Cannabis Flowers - You will need your desired amount of cannabis flowers, ranging from 3.5 grams up to 1 ounce.
-Choose THC, CBD, or CBG dominant flowers.
+• Cannabis Flowers – You will need your desired amount of cannabis flowers, ranging from 3.5 grams up to 1 ounce.
+Choose THC, CBD, or CBG-dominant flowers.
 You can purchase them from my online shop here.

-Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.
+Note: The recipe card below has a complete list of ingredients with amounts and printable instructions.

 The Step-by-Step Process